A story of reinventing research and innovation indicators

 This blog is part of EURITO’s scoping phase activities, and communicates findings from the “Literature review report: The role of data in the R&I policy cycle” and the first Policy Stakeholder Workshop held on 17 April 2018.
 To explore in more detail, please refer to:

 - Literature Review Report

 We encourage policymakers, researchers, industry actors and the public involved in R&I policy and those with a general interest in big data for decision-making to reach out.
-You can do this by subscribing to our newsletter, following updates on EURITO website, Medium and social media channels.
-You also reach out to the Consortium directly by emailing [email protected].
+You can do this by subscribing to our newsletter or following updates on the EURITO page, Medium and social media channels.
+You can also reach out to the Consortium directly by emailing [email protected]

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement No. 770420 – EURITO.

 Disclaimer: The contents of this blog are the sole responsibility of the authors and can in no way be taken to reflect the views of the European Union.